Crespo-Otero-group/fromage/README.md

 If you find yourself with a bunch of `core.` files during your optimisation, ask yourself where some calculations might have failed in the geometry optimisation.
 Maybe some SCF did not converge or your central molecule escaped the cluster to be with its one true love: infinitely attractive point charges.
 To combat this, try adding more molecules to your cluster.

-If you are happily preparing a calculation, see no error, run `cryspy.py` with sensible geometries and find that your quantum chemistry program is very upset about something, it might be that the point charges you are feeding it are unreasonable.
+If you are happily preparing a calculation, see no error, run `fromage.py` with sensible geometries and find that your quantum chemistry program is very upset about something, it might be that the point charges you are feeding it are unreasonable.
 Indeed when you start fiddling with large numbers of constrained point charges in Ewald, the system of linear equations which fits them becomes highly linearly dependent and you end up with point charges with values in the thousands.
 If this happens to you just try a smaller number of constrained point charges while still containing your central molecule.

 Hacking this program for your own personal needs is a perfectly good idea and you may be able to get a lot from just importing the I/O modules and the `Atom` and `Mol` classes.

-If all you want to do is integrate your favourite quantum chemistry package into cryspy, all you need to do is a) add new io routines in `read_file` and `edit_file` b) make a new `Calc` object modeled after one of the existing ones in the `calc` module c) Add the class and corresponding keyword to the `calc_types` at the top of the `calc` module
+If all you want to do is integrate your favourite quantum chemistry package into fromage, all you need to do is a) add new io routines in `read_file` and `edit_file` b) make a new `Calc` object modeled after one of the existing ones in the `calc` module c) Add the class and corresponding keyword to the `calc_types` at the top of the `calc` module

 The Ewald program is often the source of all of your problems when tinkering with the embedding methods, even as a regular user pushing the program to its limits.
 It uses a deprecated lapack function and needs to be modified very specifically to be used with `prepare_calculation`.